VityaSchel/replica-player/CONTRIBUTING.md

 Without NODE_ENV=development code will be minified and sourcemaps removed which increases build time (poor for realtime --watch mode) and makes it harder to debug.

+We're using Terser which reduces code size up to 2x and PostCSS minimize option.

 ## Directories

 /src is where the project lives.
 It must be compiled into /dist and then distributed.
 All files and components must be in /src except for tools that used for building/linting and special files.